GDavidG/precedent/README.md

 There is another reason for demanding clear, well founded decisions.
-Smith referred to it as the "verificiation aspect."
+Smith referred to it as the "verification aspect."
 In order to satisfactorily end a dispute the decision must be acceptable-verifiable-not just ot the victim and offender but also to the groups or firms representing these parties and groups that might be drawn into a confrontation with one of the groups involved in the dispute.
-The willingness of other firms and organizations to enter into and honor reciprocal arrangements, such as extraditioncontracts, with those involved in the dispute depends in part on the wat this and other disputes are handled.
-If an organization's disputes are submitted to judges whose opinions are not clear and well founded, then that organization will have problems influencing the chouce of a judge and otherwise supporting their clientele in non-internal disputes.
+The willingness of other firms and organizations to enter into and honor reciprocal arrangements, such as extradition contracts, with those involved in the dispute depends in part on the way this and other disputes are handled.
+If an organization's disputes are submitted to judges whose opinions are not clear and well founded, then that organization will have problems influencing the choice of a judge and otherwise supporting their clientele in non-internal disputes.

 Smith predicted that private courts would have to 1. allow citizen access to trials so third parties could observe proceedings (exceptions could arise if the parties in the suit had strong demands for privacy), 2. make details of that court's procedures accessible to any interested third party, and 3. make accurate records of a trial available to anyone who might want to review them.
 These predictions certainly seem to be supported by most historical examples of private courts.
 Popsil's description of trial procedures among the pimitive Kapauku, for instance, stressed the "public" nature of trials and the efforts that the tonowi took to firmly establish legal precedent for the solution to a dispute.
 Similarly, the medieval Icelandic, Anglo-Saxon, and Law Merchant courts were public forums.
-Even though a well publicized aspect of modern arbitrartion and rent-a-judge systems is their secrecy, this does not necessarily contracdict Smith or the historical evidence that supports him.
-After all, what we see today is a relatively limited sytem of private courts.
+Even though a well publicized aspect of modern arbitration and rent-a-judge systems is their secrecy, this does not necessarily contradict Smith or the historical evidence that supports him.
+After all, what we see today is a relatively limited system of private courts.
 Those disputants who have a strong desire for privacy cannot get it from public courts, so they may have the strongest incentives to employ private courts today.
-Under complete privitization, there will be many disputes that demand clear decisions for public scrutiny.
+Under complete privatization, there will be many disputes that demand clear decisions for public scrutiny.

 Precedent Protocol/PrecedentCoin